ToniBLopez/basis-for-a-mern-app/README.md

-# basis-for-a-mern-app
+# 🧱 Basis for a mern app
-🧱 This is a good base to start a MERN app
+This is a good base to start a MERN app